Python1320/vrcjoycon/README.md

-# VRCJoyCon
+# JoyCon (Haptics) for CVR/VRC

-Link Nintendo Switch Joy-Cons to VRChat!
-Uses the new [OSC system](https://docs.vrchat.com/docs/osc-overview).
+Link Nintendo Switch Joy-Cons to Chillout VR/VRChat!
+Uses [OSC Mod](https://github.com/kafeijao/Kafe_CVR_Mods/tree/master/OSC) in Chillout and the [OSC system](https://docs.vrchat.com/docs/osc-overview) in VRChat.

 For now, only simple on/off rumble haptics are supported!